 Created in 1998 by the Washington Library Media Association, the Sasquatch Award winner is chosen by 4th – 6th grade students in Washington State.
 Teachers and librarians nominate their favorite books published within a specific publishing year.
 The top twelve titles become the nominees and students are asked to read at least three of the titles on the list.
 Each spring, students vote for their favorite book from the list of nominees.

 Sponsored by the Washington Library Media Association, the Towner Award aims to complement the current slate of Washington State book awards with one devoted to informational text.
 Children in grades 2 – 6 are challenged to read the nominees and vote on their favorite each spring.

-The Washington Children’s Choice Picture Book Award is an award created and maintained by the Washington Library Media Association.
+The Washington Children’s Choice Picture Book Award is an award created and maintained by the WLA School Library Division (formerly known as the Washington Library Media Association).
 Teachers and elementary school librarians nominate their favorite read-aloud books (fiction or non-fiction) for K-3rd grade students during a specific publishing year.
 The twenty most nominated books are voted on by students.

 Sponsored by the Pacific Northwest Library Association, the Young Reader’s Choice Award is the oldest children’s choice award in the Pacific Northwest.
 Students, teachers and librarians nominate their favorite titles published within a specific publishing year and specific grade divisions (grades 4-6, 7-9 and 10-12).
 The top nominees in each division are announced and students are asked to vote for their favorite.